s6ruby/redpaper/README.md

 # sruby - Small, Smart, Secure, Safe, Solid & Sound (S6) Ruby

-sruby is a subset of mruby that is a subset of "classic" ruby.
+sruby is a subset of mruby [1] that is a subset of "classic" ruby [2].

 ## What's missing and why?